 It will allow you a greater latitude of changes, both lighter and darker than the original, before you see quality issues.

-In the example above, starting with a mid-toned backdrop and outfit allowed for significantly lighter and darker colour changes, quickly.
+In the example above, photographing a mid-toned backdrop and outfit allowed for significantly lighter and darker colour changes, quickly.

 Check for Colour Casts

-Once you’ve finished your colour change, check for mismatching colour casts from the original item/s.
+Once you’ve finished changing colours, check for mismatching colour casts.

-For example, a vibrant green backdrop may leave a green cast on baby’s skin, which would become more visible after the colour change.
+For example, a vibrant green backdrop may reflect a green cast on baby’s skin, which would become more visible after the colour change.

-Where possible, choose neutral grey or warm brown / beige items when you have control over the items you will colour change.
-Neutral/skin tone colours are less likely through throw casts onto the subject’s skin, and therefore are an ideal choice of colour for the prop or outfit you are intending to change in Photoshop.
+Where possible, choose neutral grey or warm brown / beige items which are less likely to throw casts onto the subject’s skin.
+They’re an ideal choice of colour for the object you are intending to change in Photoshop.

 This original image was the dark brown, allowing us to create many changes of colour and density.